North Park University

-North Park University is a private Christian university in Chicago, Illinois.
+North Park University is a private Christian university in Chicago, Illinois, United States.
 It was founded in 1891 by the Evangelical Covenant Church.
-It is located on Chicago's north side and enrolls more than 3,000 undergraduate and graduate students.
+It is located on Chicago's north side in the North Park community area and enrolls more than 2,600 undergraduate and graduate students.

 History

-The university has its origins in the founding of North Park Theological Seminary in 1891 by the Evangelical Covenant Church in Minneapolis.
-In 1894, the school moved to Chicago and opened as North Park College.
-It moved to its present location at the corner of Foster and Kedzie, despite its remoteness from the Loop.
-It was sited close to then existing Swedish-American villages and the newly established Swedish Covenant Hospital.
+The university originated in the founding of North Park Theological Seminary in 1891 by the Evangelical Covenant Church in Minneapolis.
+In 1894, the school moved to Chicago and opened as "North Park College", to its present location at the corner of Foster and Kedzie.
+Although far from the Loop, the location was close to then existing Swedish-American villages and the newly established Swedish Covenant Hospital.
 Old Main, the oldest building on campus, was erected and dedicated on June 16, 1894.
 It is at this time that the name North Park was first used to describe the school.

-The early years of North Park were marked with both struggles and successes.
-Both enrollment and funding fluctuated greatly in the early years.
-An interesting source of both money and headache came from P.H.
-Anderson, who at the time was serving as a Covenant missionary in Alaska.
-Taking part in the gold rush of the time, Anderson made a massive find.
-And though he donated a portion of the findings, questionable circumstances surrounded the claim that created tension among the leadership of North Park.
+Struggles and success marked the early years of North Park; enrollment and funding fluctuated significantly.
+An interesting source of both money and headache came from P. H. Anderson, who was serving as a Covenant missionary in Alaska at the time.
+When he made a small fortune during the gold rush, he donated a significant portion of the windfall to North Park.
+However, the money was considered tainted by some of North Park's leadership, who thought the money was of dubious origin.

-An early leader at that time was David Nyvall.
+A leader at that time was David Nyvall.
 Nyvall served as president and teacher in the Seminary for many years.
 The current seminary building, Nyvall Hall, is named after him.

 Since the early days, the school has developed and changed in many ways.
 In 1958, North Park Junior College expanded from a two-year college into a four-year program, becoming North Park College.
-In 1997, the decision was made to again change the name of the school, and North Park University was born.
+In 1997, the decision was made to change the name of the school again, and North Park University was born.
 Though North Park still holds on to its Swedish American past and close ties with the Evangelical Covenant Church, it is now an intercultural institution focused on diversity.
-North Park describes itself as a Liberal Arts University that is Christian, city-centered, and intercultural.
+North Park describes itself as a liberal arts university that is Christian, city-centered, and intercultural.
 North Park University is accredited by the North Central Association of Colleges and Schools and the Higher Learning Commission.
+It is also a designated Hispanic-serving institution.
 The seminary is additionally accredited by the Association of Theological Schools in the United States and Canada.
-North Park's last president, David L. Parkyn, retired at the end of the 2016-17 academic year.
+North Park's last president, David L. Parkyn, retired at the end of the 2016–2017 academic year.
 Carl E. Balsam was named as the interim president in June 2017, and served until August 2018.
 Mary Surridge was nominated as the school's tenth president, and began her term in August 2018.